linode/docs/docs/guides/applications/configuration-management/chef/creating-your-first-chef-cookbook/index.md

 authors: ["Elle Krout"]
 ---

-Chef cookbooks describe the *desired state* of your nodes, and allow Chef to push out the changes needed to achieve this state.
-In this guide you will learn how to create a cookbook that configures A LAMP stack on a Linode.
+Chef cookbooks describee teh *desired state* of your nodes, and allow Chef to push out the changes needed to achieve this state.
+In this guide you will learn how to create a a cookbook that configures A LAMP stack on a Linode.

 ![Creating Your First Chef Cookbook](creating-your-first-chef-cookbook.png "Creating Your First Chef Cookbook")